SDxs5/raspberry_pi_object_detection/README.md

-# raspberry_pi_objection_detection
+# raspberry_pi_object_detection
-Combine the picamera with raspberry pi to do the real time object detection.
+Combine the Picamera with the Raspberry_Pi to do the real-time object detection.

 Need install files in requirements before running Ras_dec.ipynb